Direct evidence definition

 • Data Subjects means all individuals whose Personal Information we receive in the course of our banking relationship with you, including your direct and indirect beneficial owners, directors, officers and authorized persons.

-• Tamper-evident means a one-time-use security tape or seal that is affixed to the opening of a package, allowing a person to recognize whether the package has been opened.
+• Tamper-evident means that one or more one-time-use seals are affixed to the opening of a package, allowing a person to recognize whether or not the package has been opened.

-• Data Subject means the individual to whom Personal Data relates.
+• Data Subject means the identified or identifiable person to whom Personal Data relates.